stacksjs/ts-starter/README.md

 bun run release # automates git commits, versioning, and changelog generations
 ```

+_Check out the package.json scripts for more commands._

 ### Developer Experience (DX)

 This Starter Kit comes pre-configured with the following: